Uberspace/lab/source/guide_gsales2.rst

 .. tag_list::

 GSALES 2 is a very flexible german billing application specialized for generating recurring invoices.
-Equipped with a well documentated SOAP API you can easily attach tools and third party apps to GSALES 2 to fit your needs.
+Equipped with a well documented SOAP API you can easily attach tools and third party apps to GSALES 2 to fit your needs.